cado-security/product-help/docs/cado-response/discovery-import/automation.md

 You can configure multiple response rules.
 In the event that a resource is covered by multiple rules, the first rule in the list applies

 ![Manage Rules](/img/rules-list.png)

+## Example Scenario ##

+A GuardDuty Alert has been raised with a severity level of 5.
+The alert is for an EC2 that has been compromised.
+An investigation will be triggered, but before this, we check the Automation Rules defined - if there is a rule set up for GuardDuty alerts for EC2  in the Region & Account the compromised EC2 resides in.
+If a rule matches, we then perform the investigation based on the Investigation type defined in the rule (i.e full investigation).
+After the import is complete we can check the automated investigation tab to view all malicious and suspicious activity in relation to the compromised EC2.
+You can then select the cloud resource and view the cloud resource.
+A panel will open with the metadata and actions tab.
+The metadata tab contains metadata about the resource and the Actions tab contains actions which can be performed on the compromised resource.

+To automate the remediation actions on the compromised resource, you can enable this under the Settings -> Advanced tab, this would avoid you having to manually invoke the actions via the cloud resource panel.
+This will automatically invoke the actions defined in the Automation Rule for malicious or suspicious activity after the investigation is complete.